inivekin/abosa/abosa.typ

 exemplars for eternity
 not needing any epsilon.
-Less symmetry that simplifies, assembling to lock me in perplexity that stupifies and resembles the tailspin of simple minds erratic stroll like leptons thinly reasoned spin where self-control can't bear the toll unmeasurables underpin.
+Less symmetry that simplifies, assembling to lock me in, perplexity that stupifies with resemblance to tailspin of simple minds erratic stroll like leptons thinly reasoned spin where self-control can't bear the toll unmeasurables underpin.
-But an ego's isolation,
+With an ego's isolation,
-cannot fashion futures' basis, where there's motion, there's relation, no cessation's in shared spaces.
+it can't fashion futures' basis, where there's motion, there's relation, no cessation's in shared spaces.
 I'll drop feigning of intention,